-While the choice mostly revolves around the expandability you are looking, but for specialized computers that deal specifically with graphics designing, it is usually the opinion that a high end motherboard does not matter much.
+While the choice mostly revolves around the expandability, socket and chipset you are looking, but for specialized computers that deal specifically with graphics designing, it is usually the opinion that a high end motherboard does not matter much.
+This is particularly true if you want to couple your rig with a powerful processor.

 Here we will look at some of the best motherboards for graphic design.
 We will also look at the things that you can keep in consideration when looking for a suitable MOBO.